 - Click the Sitemaps button.

 - Click the Add/Test Sitemap button to proceed.

 - Type the name of your sitemap file into the text box that appears on the next screen.

 By now, hoping everything went smoothly, you should have a fully functional WordPress site on the domain of your choice without suffering a significant loss in its SEO.

 Wrapping It Up

-We hope this guide helps you move your site to a new domain and serves as a manual for preserving its SEO to the max.
+We hope this guide helps you move your site to a new domain and serves as a manual for preserving its SEO.

-Moving a WordPress site to a new domain without affecting its SEO takes a ton of effort and time on the part of the webmaster.
-With some diligence and this step by step guide to help you, you can migrate your WordPress site without running into any unprecedented problems – even if you’re not particularly tech-savvy.
+Moving a WordPress site to a new domain without affecting its SEO takes a ton of effort and time on the webmaster.
+With some diligence and this step-by-step guide to help you, you can migrate your WordPress site without running into any unprecedented problems – even if you’re not particularly tech-savvy.

 Were you able to successfully move your WordPress site to a new domain without affecting SEO?
 Did you encounter any errors or face trouble with the outlined steps?
 We’d love to hear about your experience so let us know all about it in the comments section below!